PaulZC/Qwiic_Iridium_9603N/LEARN.md

 The 9603N transceiver is a 5V device but has 3.3V serial (UART) and Input/Ouput pins.
 The serial interface uses an old-school "AT" command set to send and receive messages.
 The I/O pins control its operation.
 The Qwiic Iridium 9603N connects to:

-- Pins 1 & 2: these are connected to the 5.3V supply from the supercapacitors via a P-FET switch.
+- Pins 1 & 2: these are connected to the 5.3V supply from the supercapacitors via the ADM4210 and N-FET.
 - Pin 5: enables or disables the 9603N.
 High enables the 9603N, low disables it.
 - Pin 6: is the serial data transmit _input_.
 The ATtiny841 serial transmit is connected to this pin.
 - Pin 7: is the serial receive data _output_.
 This connects to the ATtiny841 serial receive pin.